School

 Level progression

-Kindergarten through 3rd grade use small boards (3x3 to 5x5) with a single piece.
+Kindergarten and 1st grade use 3x3 boards with a single rook.
+2nd and 3rd grade step up to 5x5 and 6x6, with the bishop arriving in 3rd.
 4th grade jumps to 8x8 with the queen.
 By 12th grade you are placing two pieces.
-The Final Exam is an 8x8 with all six piece types and 12 targets.
+The Final Exam is an 8x8 with all six piece types.